Snowflake-Labs/sqlpack/CONTRIBUTING.md

 ## Structure of templated SQL files
 The templated sql file should have the extension `.sql.fmt`

-The `.sql.fmt` file starts with a yaml header .
+The templated SQL file starts with a yaml header .
 The paramaters and variable map are extracted from this header and are used throughout the compiled SQL code .
 The header is divided into 2 parts
 1. `params` - includes the required parameters with the default values for some of them
     ### SYNTAX